Skip to main content

 • Bachelors of Arts in Psychology (Research Concentration) – University of Connecticut

-• American Counseling Association Member
+• American Counseling Association (ACA) Member